ebalzuweit/cswm/README.md

 ## Usage

+cswm is designed to be straightforward - there are no keybindings and little user configuration.

 While running, cswm automatically manages active windows on the user's desktop.
 It will arrange the active windows like a tiling window manager, moving and resizing them to fill the screen without overlapping.

-cswm is designed to be straightforward - there are no keybindings and little user configuration.
+You can rearrange windows by dragging them from one space to another.

 ### Configuration